Tokyo Disney Resort

 As long as the Yen is relatively weak against the Dollar (trading at 95 Yen or more to the Dollar), visiting Tokyo Disney Resort is not all that expensive for US residents.
 In fact, if you can afford to fly to Walt Disney World and stay in a Moderate or Deluxe hotel, you can almost certainly afford to visit Tokyo Disney Resort.

 Airfares are not an insurmountable barrier.
-Everyday off-season (non-summer) fares from the West Coast of the US are frequently under $1000 roundtrip in Coach, and sale fares can be as low as $500-$600.
+Everyday off-season (non-summer) fares from the West Coast of the US are frequently under $1200 roundtrip in Coach, and sale fares can be as low as $600-$700.
 If you have any frequent flyer miles accumulated, we strongly recommend using them to upgrade from Coach to Business class (or if you have enough miles, redeem them for free Business class tickets) because it is a long flight.
+Another good option: ANA and other carriers also offer a Premium Economy service that is actually very comfortable, and basically comparable to flying in First Class on domestic carriers.
 From Los Angeles, the travel time is 11.5 hours going to Japan and 9.5 hours returning (it’s faster coming back due to the jet stream).
+From Seattle, it’s about 10 hours going and 8.5 back.
 Click here for tips and tricks to help you find the best airfares.

 Tickets for the Tokyo Disney Resort theme parks are much less expensive than tickets for the US theme parks!
 (As of April 2014, they cost about 55%-70% as much as equivalent Disneyland California tickets and about 45%-60% as much as equivalent Walt Disney World tickets.)
 One quirk to keep in mind is that you cannot “hop” between parks on 1-day or 2-day tickets.
-If you buy 3-day or 4-day tickets, you can “hop” only on the third and/or fourth days.
+If you buy 3-day or 4-day tickets, you can “hop” only on the third and/or fourth days (unless you stay in a Disney hotel, in which case you can buy special tickets that allow hopping on any day).
 On most Saturdays, Sundays and holidays, you can buy lower-priced “after 3:00 pm” tickets, and on most week nights (Monday-Friday) you can buy discounted “after 6:00 pm” tickets.
 There is a discounted 1-day Senior Passport (age 60 and over).
 Four days is the maximum length of a regular passport.
 Annual Passports are available, but are very expensive.

 Meals at Tokyo Disney Resort are generally somewhat more expensive than in the US Disney theme parks.
 Full-service dinners (especially character meals) at the official hotels are especially expensive.
 However, there are significantly less expensive dinner options at Tokyo Disney Resort, including non-character buffets and “buffeteria” locations.
 Full service lunches are a lot cheaper than dinners, so if you want to experience the nicer restaurants, do it at lunch!
 As you’ll find elsewhere in Japan, “lunch sets” (full meals that can include appetizer, entree, dessert and/or drink) are well-priced.
 Counter-service meals are generally reasonable, with many offering higher-end dining options than you’d find at Walt Disney World.
-Most snacks and beverages from the theme park vending carts are similarly priced to the US parks.
+Most snacks and beverages from the theme park vending carts are similarly priced to the US parks, or perhaps a tiny bit cheaper.

 Some sample meal prices from late 2013 – early 2014: